In the Input preferences, you can customize how Blender reacts to the mouse and keyboard as well as define your own keymap.

 Unlike the click/drag distinction, this is used to detect small movements for example, picking selection cycles through elements near the cursor.
 Once the cursor moves past this threshold, selection stops cycling and picks the closest item.

-- Tablet API (Windows Only)
+- Tablet API (Windows only)

 Select the native Windows Ink or older Wintab system for pressure sensitivity.
 Blender automatically selects the API for your operating system and tablet, however in case of problems this can be set manually.
+You may need to restart Blender for changes to take affect.

 - Max Threshold